 Minor in Logic

 The theory and techniques of formal logic play an important role in a variety of academic disciplines, including computer science, linguistics, mathematics, and philosophy.
-The logic minor is designed to acquaint students with the fundamentals of logical theory and technique that form a central part of all of these disciplines.
+The logic minor acquaints students with the fundamentals of logical theory and technique that form a central part of all of these disciplines.

 The minor in logic requires 18 credits, selected in consultation with the program advisor.
-At least 12 credits are in courses numbered above 299.
-All students are required to take PHI 251 - Logic, as well as, at least one more advanced course in logic selected from among the following:
+At least 12 credits must be in courses numbered above 299.
+All students are required to take PHI 251 - Logic, as well as at least one more advanced course in logic selected from among the following:

 - PHI 451: Logic and Language

 - PHI 551: Mathematical Logic

 - PHI 552: Modal Logic

 In addition to these, students may select from a variety of courses in philosophy, linguistics, computer science, and mathematics.
 For a complete list, see the Course Catalog.

 If you have questions, please contact Michael Rieppel, Director of the logic minor, at firstname.lastname@example.org.